brennanpincardiff/rhiwbina_codeclub_projects/using_github.md

 Github is a version control system.
 It allows you to collaborate making code.
 In this project, please try to improve the Rhiwbina Libary Code Club website on Github.

-We will use the b
+We will use the browser today but you can set up your IDE with Github too.

 Please start off by creating an account for yourself on Github by going to [Join Github](https://github.com/join).
+Make sure you remember your login and password.

 Then go to the Github repository for Rhiwbina Library Code Club.

 Using the big green button fork this repository.

 Make changes to the Markdown file or add code on a separate file.
+Some information on [Markdown](https://guides.github.com/features/mastering-markdown/)

 Commit the changes to this file.